opencord/cord/docs/install_virtual.md

 Success means that the Apache server launched by the *exampleservice* tenant is fully configured and is reachable from the subscriber client via the vSG.
-If it succeeded, you should see some lines like these in the output:
+If it succeeded, you should see the following lines near the end the `make pod-test` output:

 ```
 TASK [test-exampleservice : Output from curl test] *****************************